As a general principle, rust_*

 default

-(The default set of lints, depending on the module's location)android
+the default set of lints, depending on the module's locationandroid

-(for ignoring all lint warnings and errors)
+to ignore all lint warnings and errors

 clippy_lints